The hands on exercise is one of many different experiential learning activities that ensure a rich learning experience.

 - increase the learners’ probability of using the skill outside the classroom.

-- provide immediate feedback to the learner regarding what s/he knows or needs to know to perform the activity.
+- provide immediate feedback to the learner regarding what they know or need to know to perform the activity.

 - give the trainer an opportunity to ensure consistent performance of the activity by all of the learners.